wtsi-npg/npg_seq_pipeline/PLAN_elembio.md

 - Keep Elembio pipeline setup driven by instrument-runfolder metadata (`RunParameters.json`, and `RunManifest.json` where needed), then replace `qc_interop` with a post-`bases2fastq` QC step driven by `RunStats.json` / `RunManifest.json` from the deplex output folder.
 - Make the analysis daemon choose the correct runfolder resolver by manufacturer.
-- Implement or reuse Elembio samplesheet generation for the NPG samplesheet cache from MLWH-backed LIMS data, keyed by `id_run` and optionally by `batch_id` / `id_flowcell_lims` where that is already available.
+- Implement or reuse Elembio samplesheet generation for the NPG samplesheet cache from MLWH-backed LIMS data, keyed primarily by `id_flowcell_lims` / batch id as the main link back to LIMS, with `id_run` used for sequencing-run context and as a secondary lookup path where needed.
 - Review stage 2 assumptions in `seq_alignment.pm`.

 Likely new Elembio-specific functions: